namanrox/namanrox/README.md

 ---
 ### ✍️ Blog
-All Technical Stuff related to android technology can be found in my Blog.
-Visit [Google Blogger](https://androidtechnn.blogspot.com/) or [Wordpress](http://techandra.wordpress.com/)
+All Technical Stuff related to Android Technology can be found on my Blog.
+Visit [Google Blogger](https://androidtechnn.blogspot.com/) or [WordPress](http://techandra.wordpress.com/)

 ---
 ### 🐍 Contributions